 Is the author of Blood Music, Moving Mars, The Forge of God, Darwin’s Radio, and Quantico, as well as dozens of other novels and story collections.
 He has served on councils and committees since the 1980s, and has consulted with government and industry on the future of communication, spaceflight, genetics, crime, and entertainment, and has served as a member of SIGMA since the 1990s.
 Bear has published commentary and journalism in many newspapers and journals, including Nature, Newsday, and The Los Angeles Times.
 He has appeared on television interviews and documentaries about science, society, and science fiction, broadcast by the BBC, the Discovery Channel, Fox News, The Daily Show, CNBC, Channel Four in France, and others.
 His novel-in-progress, City at the End of Time, is set one hundred trillion years in the future, and involves highly unorthodox views of reality and physics.

 Dr. J. Douglas Beason (Col., USAF, Ret.)

-Dr. Beason recently retired from the position of Associate Laboratory Director for Threat Reduction, Los Alamos National Laboratory, responsible for the defense, intelligence, homeland security, and nonproliferation programs tasked with eliminating the global threat from weapons of mass destruction.
-He has 30 years of experience that spans conducting basic research to directing national security programs and formulating national policy.
+Dr. Beason recently served as Chief Scientist for the USAF Space Command as a Senior Level Executive, where he established the command’s first long-term S&T goals that are being used to produce new national space and cyber capabilities.
+In 2008 he retired from the position of Associate Laboratory Director for Threat Reduction, Los Alamos National Laboratory, where he was responsible for the defense, intelligence, homeland security, and nonproliferation programs tasked with eliminating the global threat from weapons of mass destruction.
+He has 40 years of experience that spans conducting basic research to directing national security programs and formulating national policy.
 He is now a full-time writer.